mindspore-ai/golden-stick/README.md

 ### Future Roadmap

 The current release version of MindSpore Golden Stick provides a stable API and provides a linear quantization algorithm, a nonlinear quantization algorithm and a structured pruning algorithm.
 More algorithms and better network support will be provided in the future version, and debugging capabilities will also be provided in subsequent versions.
-With the enrichment of algorithms in the future, MindSpore Golden Stick will also explore capabilities such as AMC, NAS, etc., so stay tuned.
+With the enrichment of algorithms in the future, MindSpore Golden Stick will also explore capabilities such as AMC, HAQ(Hardware-Aware Automated Quantization), NAS, etc., so stay tuned.

 ## Installation